jhumelsine/jhumelsine.github.io/_posts/2025-10-15-singleton.md

 I suspect that most developers still may not know how to apply it, and Singleton’s description is in part to blame for this.

+In this blog entry you will learn:
+1. What the Singleton pattern is.
+2. How to implement it (with pitfalls).
+3. Where it fits (and where it doesn’t).
+4. Alternatives and better options in modern codebases.

 # I come to bury Singleton, not to praise it
 I feel that incorporating design patterns into your designs will improve the quality of your code as I’ve described in previous [Design Pattern blog entries](https://jhumelsine.github.io/table-of-contents#design-patterns).
 I’m not convinced that Singleton falls into that category.